JamesSkemp/words/content/post/connection-string-encryption-connectionstring-element-in-aspnet.md

 +++
-title = "Connection String encryption (connectionString element) in ASP.NET" summary = "ASP.NET can encrypt a connection string, whether it be stored in Web.config or a file determined by the configSource attribute." draft = false comments = true date = "2010-02-01T22:10:00-06:00"
+title = "Connection String encryption (connectionString element) in ASP.NET" description = "ASP.NET can encrypt a connection string, whether it be stored in Web.config or a file determined by the configSource attribute." draft = false comments = true date = "2010-02-01T22:10:00-06:00"